County board certifies May 2 special district elections

 Carey Ann Haight, deputy county attorney, said that she didn’t think Grulkowski needed to recuse herself since the canvass board’s role is narrow and ministerial in reviewing the results as presented by Merchant.

-For the West Great Falls flood and drainage district, Merchant said 404 ballots were issues and 141 were returned.
+For the West Great Falls Flood Control and Drainage District, Merchant said 404 ballots were issues and 141 were returned.

 There have been multiple reports of ballots being issued incorrectly in the flood district and Steve Potts, a lawyer representing some voters in the district sent a letter to the County Commission on May 18 asking them not to certify the results and redo the election.